BirkTorpmannHagen/PermutationDefence/README.md

 # PermutationDefence
-Defence against neural network stegomalware.
+Defence against neural network stegomalware based on random permutation of the network weights.
+We utilize MaleficNet as our baseline, the implementation of which was forked from [here](https://github.com/pagiux/maleficnet/tree/master).
+Some modifications have been made to improve execution time and simplify the code.

-For a proof of concept, run `bash python main.py`.
+For a proof of concept, run `python concept.py`.
 This tests the models for functional equality - i.e. that they have the same outputs (short of floating point errors) and tests if the payload can be extracted.
 Example output:
 ```
 Injecting: 100%|██████████| 1736/1736 [00:02<00:00, 748.99it/s]